alpersunter/Complex-Vector-Visualizer/README.md

 ## Visualize complex vectors like you never did!

 I was reading *A First Course in Wavelets with Fourier Analysis* by Boggess & Narcowich.
 In chapter zero, they define dot (inner) product of vectors with complex components.
 I know complex numbers and their properties.
 I always think of them as arrows in complex plane.
-In chapter 0 they wrote some properties that dot product of those vectors satisfy.
+There, they wrote some properties that dot product of those vectors satisfy.
 All of those properties were clear if I were to apply formulas and do maths.
 But unless I do some substitution, I couldn't see them.
 I needed a visual intuition!

 I wondered for few minutes and then an idea stroke me: What if, each component of a vector, was not represented by digits but rather by arrows.
 Imagine your plain old 3D vector: